Ireland Resident Private Limited Company Registration

-Setting up a Company in Ireland: An Overview
+Setting up an Offshore Company in Ireland: An Overview

 Financial accounting, auditing and disclosure of information is required for Irish companies, yet individuals and corporations benefit from having the second lowest corporate tax rates in Europe, access to a number of double-taxation treaties, and numerous benefits from EU trade agreements.